Forgotten-Adventures/FA_Battlemaps/README.md

 1. Choose a map you would like to import and click the "Download" button.

-2. Wait until the loading and download of all assosicated assets is finished and you see a "[Map name] has been imported successfully." popup.
+2. Wait until the loading and download of all associated  assets is finished and you see a "[Map name] has been imported successfully." popup.

 3. Enjoy!